Your cookie preferences

 • Care-Homes via GP or Urgent Community Response team

-However, it is a condition of referral that you have been seen face to face by the referrer to make sure your assessment is suitable for Virtual Ward admission.
+However, it is a condition of referral that you have been seen face to face by the referrer to make sure your assessment is suitable for Hospital at Home.

-Further information about Virtual Wards can be found on the NHS England website
+Further information can be found on the NHS England website

-If you need to speak to someone about your treatment whilst receiving care and support from the Virtual Ward, then please call 07785 476 418.
+If you need to speak to someone about your treatment whilst receiving care and support from Hospital at Home, please call 07785 476 418.

 This number is manned betweeen 8am and 8pm daily.